LibrariesHacked/librarieshacked.github.io/_posts/2024-01-08-library-data-storytelling.md

 For more information, ideas, and thoughts, please email info@librarieshacked.org

-The project will be non-commercial and any data insight will be made available to everyone.
+The project will be published openly and any insight will be made available to everyone.

 ## What will we call it?